-UPDATE: We recently created a massive resource for learning spoken Arabic (8 varieties) that has already helped thousands of learners around the world.
+We created a massive resource for learning spoken Arabic (8 varieties) that is helping thousands of Arabic students around the world.

 Check it out here and let us know what you think.